appscode/blog/content/post/kubestash-v2024.12.9/index.md

 kubedbverifier            19h
 ```

-Assuming that a KubeDB managed `MySQL` instance with a configured backup already exists.
-Now, we need to create a `MySQL` instance for verification in our preferred namespace (i.e. `verify`).
-Here is an example of `MySQL` instance for verification:
+To verify the backup of a `MySQL` database, a separate `MySQL` instance is required to run the verification process for the original database.
+Here is an example of a `MySQL` instance for verification:

 ```yaml
 apiVersion: kubedb.com/v1